-- 3D printing is currently $0.15 per gram of filament used in the printing process, with a minimum charge of $2.50.
+3D Printing is currently 15 cents per gram of filament used in the printing process, with a minimum charge of $1.

-- All printing is done with PLA, a bioplastic made of corn.
-It is not recommended to print anything that needs to be heat resistant or super strong.
-It is possible to make the model a little bit stronger by making its walls thicker or requesting more infill.
-Ask librarians about it and they will try to help out.
+All printing is done with PLA, a bioplastic made of corn.
+Due to the properties of this material, it is not recommended to print anything that needs to be heat-resistant or very strong.
+However, it is possible to increase a model’s strength by making its walls thicker or using more infill.
+Ask library staff for assistance in making these modifications.

-- Only library staff will have hands-on access to the 3D printers.
+Only library staff have hands-on access to the 3D printers.

 How to get an Object Printed

-- If possible, export your object as a .makerbot file.
-Need help with the conversion?
+- Need help with the conversion?
 Just bring your file on a flash drive to one of our friendly librarians for assistance!

-- Note: The library will print your file as is.
+- PLEASE NOTE: The library will print your file as is.
 If you need help optimizing or troubleshooting, just ask for help before submitting.

 - Save your 3D printing file on a USB flash drive.

-- Come into the library during open hours.
-Submit your flash drive and a 3D Print Request Form to library staff.
-Staff or volunteers will help you make sure the model is ready for printing and ensure that it can be printed within our two hour limit.
-It is recommended that patrons create a backup of the project print file before submitting their flash drives.
+- Come into the library during open hours to submit your flash drive and 3D Print Request Form to library staff.
+Staff will ensure the model is ready for printing before you leave.
+It is recommended that you create a backup of the file before submitting your flash drive.